 [RIBA Stage 4] Technical Design / Building Regulations

 Other professionals, such as structural and services engineers, join the project at this stage.
 With their technical input, the scheme design can be developed for construction.
 This process begins with establishing targets for performance, methods of building and agreeing the best way to achieve results within your budget.
-From here, we generate detailed technical drawings showing how the built elements come together and what each part is made of, supported by written specifications and schedules of finishes and fixtures.
+From here, we generate detailed technical drawings showing how the built elements come together and what each part is made from, supported by written specifications and schedules of finishes and fixtures.
 Decisions will be made during this stage over where our client’s budget is invested, considering the quality of finishes against the priorities of space and hidden infrastructure such as drainage and electrical wiring.

 Documents produced during this stage can be pulled together as a package which can be put out to Building Control for building regulation approval and contractors for pricing.
 We usually obtain three prices for comparison and provide our recommendation as to who will provide the service to best suit the project.